How Do I know If I have Damp?

-If you become aware of any of the above signs you should contact DH Damp Proofing & Timber as soon as possible, we will then conduct a professional damp survey and provide a report detailing the treatment that will need to be carried out.
+If you become aware of any of the above signs you should contact The Damp Guys as soon as possible, we will then conduct a professional damp survey and provide a report detailing the treatment that will need to be carried out.

 What Is Damp Proofing:

 Damp proofing is the installation of any materials within your properties structure to keep moisture out.
 It is not the same as simply waterproofing.

 Damp proofing is installed using a membrane that is damp proof and prevents moisture from spreading in a capillary action.

 Cavity walls are another effective way of preventing damp because the cavity helps prevent condensation whilst becoming a barrier for rainwater and preventing it from entering the property.

 Why Is Damp Proofing Important?

 Damp Proofing is important because it protects the structural integrity of your property.
 Not only this but it also protects yours and your family’s health, black mould caused by damp problems is damaging to lungs and increases your likelihood of catching colds and flu.